Kumaraman6723/WonderLaRides/README.md

 # 3. Start the development server
 npm run dev

-# The app will run on http://localhost:5174
+# The app will be running on http://localhost:5174